OneSparse/OneSparse/README.md

 values.

-Postgres is already an excellent database for graph storage, many real-world foreign key relationships describe sparse graphs.
+Postgres is already an excellent database for graph storage, many real-world foreign key relationships, common structures in most postgres databases, describe sparse graphs.
 Graph traversal and manipulation can be acheived in SQL using recursive common table expressions in a very flexible and general way, but this approach has a drawback: sparse relational graphs are scattered across indexes and table blocks, having poor locality.
 Interpreted sql code works by considering rows one at a time, vertex by vertex.

 Using pggraphblas bring high memory density encoding and optimized numerical computing methods to solving sparse graph problems.